Why Adopt a College?

 Spreading animal-friendly eating is a numbers game.
-Don't dwell on the people you know who won't change.
-Instead, go out and leaflet, or sponsor a leafleter, at a college!
-You'll do more good in an hour than spending years on many of the people you know.
+Don’t dwell on the people you know who won’t change.
+Instead, go out and leaflet at a college!
+You’ll do more good in an hour than spending years on many of the people you know.

 Or consider donating to sponsor the literature for someone else to do it for you.

-With all the fancy new technological ways to reach people, isn't it outdated and inefficient to hand out pieces of paper?
-Here is why the old-fashioned pamphlet is still a very useful tool:
+With all the fancy new technological ways to reach people, isn’t it outdated and inefficient to hand out pieces of paper?
+Here is why the old-fashioned booklet is still a very useful tool:

 - There are a lot of people who are not reached through any other means than leafleting.
 They do not consume much mainstream media and do not know other vegetarians.
 Getting a booklet is often, even in this day and age, the first time they really hear about the issue.